Maldon - Australia’s first Notable Town – 1966.

 John McFarlane arrived in Maldon from Scotland in 1858.
 He worked at Warnock Bros' drapery just across the road and established his own business here in 1862.
 The family ran this business for the next 84 years before handing over to Ivor Sampson in 1946.
 This building was made for retailing; it is spacious and has large display windows plus a high full width flush-mounted board parapet for signage.

 The store c1890.
-By this time McFarlane had purchased the building which he had been renting for some years.
+In 1875 McFarlane purchased the building which he had been renting for some years.
 He traded on his name and his signage was clearly visible at some distance.

 In 2016 the building has been redecorated in appropriate colours and those large display windows continue to serve their original purpose.
 Unfortunately the expansive parapet signage was painted over around 20 years ago.